moldovancsaba/picflip/TASKLIST.md

 ## Completed Tasks

+- [x] Version Bump from 5.0.0 to 6.0.0 (Completed: 2025-06-27T12:00:00.000Z)
+  - ✅ Updated package.json version to 6.0.0
+  - ✅ Created release notes entry with ISO 8601 timestamp
+  - ✅ Updated all documentation files with new version
+  - ✅ Verified version consistency across application

 - [x] Version Bump from 4.0.0 to 5.0.0 (Completed: 2025-06-27T11:00:00.000Z)
   - ✅ Updated package.json version to 5.0.0
   - ✅ Created release notes entry with ISO 8601 timestamp